The heartbeat of luxury

 We meet Italian fashion designer Davide Marello at an interesting time in his life.
 Only a few weeks before the sunny Saturday afternoon in the last weekend of February, when we meet in Bar Luce at the Foundation Prada Foundation, he has left his position as the very first creative director of Boglioli: the 100-year-old tailoring company that reinvented itself at the beginning of this century through a distinct broken-in and garment-dyed aesthetic.
 Marello’s departure took place silently, gathering even less attention than his surprising and therewith underexposed appointment two years earlier.
 Nevertheless, for those who were paying attention: the recent ‘intimate’ presentation of the Autumn/Winter 2017 collection, instead of the usual runway show, could be clearly read as a marker that things were in turmoil, to say the least.

-Soon after the presentation in January, Marello has left the company, making the impeccable collection —inspired by foggy Milan in the Winter, Leonardo da Vinci’s velatura painting technique and the photography of Saul Leiter— the last creations from his artistic vision to bring a modern elan to the label known for its ’soft’ unstructured and unlined tailoring.
+After the presentation in January, Marello left the company, making the impeccable collection —inspired by foggy Milan in the Winter, Leonardo da Vinci’s velatura painting technique and the photography of Saul Leiter— the last creations from his artistic vision to bring a modern elan to the label known for its ’soft’ unstructured and unlined tailoring.
 Although it is never mentioned directly: the end of his two year tenure at Boglioli lingers in the air at all times during our conversation, forming the perfect backdrop for Marello’s vision on the state of Italian tailored fashion and how it could, and should, change its framework to regain its traditional position as ‘luxury good’ — which, in the eyes of Marello, its DNA inherently demands.

 Classically trained as a tailor, before his time at Boglioli, Davide holds a 10-year-long position as head of tailoring at Gucci.
 First under Frida Giannini and during the beginning of Alessandro Michele’s reign.
 Yet despite his deep expert knowledge of the craft of tailoring, it becomes clear that Davide is part of the new generation of ‘curatorial’ creative directors that have come to dominate the industry.
 Although unrelated to his metier directly, the fact that he speaks English so well, in contrast to most other Italians, seems to represent Marello’s deep awareness of the intrinsic importance of communication beyond just design as an integral part of contemporary creative direction.
-More-so for us it creates an image of Marello being the ultimate ambassador of his creative vision as applied to Boglioli: combining a modern globally-rooted curatorial approach with the extraordinary level of craftsmanship in Italian tailoring with its deep cultural ties.
+More-so for us it creates an image of Marello being the ultimate ambassador of his creative vision as applied to Boglioli: combining a modern globally-rooted curatorial approach with the extraordinary level of craftsmanship in Italian tailoring with its inherent cultural ties.
 Which still forms the heart of the label, but needed to be reframed in the digital age.

 We continue our conversation about the past of Italian tailoring, which in spite of its inwards-focussed culture succeeded to appeal worldwide through an overal stronger appreciation for and understanding of the lush craftsmanship behind it.
 A situation that changed when globalization and its ever-growing demand for higher speed started to sweep away the existing paradigms of the fashion world.
 Marello holds a still rare modern attitude in Italian tailored fashion, next to for instance his former creative director Alessandro Michele, who has introduced a similar globalization-proof attitude (and rising global sales) at Gucci, although having done so without any substance on the design level and holding on a very thin narrative.
 Marello at Boglioli spoke the language of the globalized world, but never lost touch with the essence what sets Italy culturally apart from any other country in the world: having a deeply engrained cultural finesse at its core, ranging from its diverse traditions in craftsmanship to its remarkable cuisine, which still makes it a highly refined country that has no equal.